geerlingguy/ansible-role-jenkins/README.md

     jenkins_repo_url: deb http://pkg.jenkins-ci.org/debian-stable binary/
     jenkins_repo_key_url: http://pkg.jenkins-ci.org/debian-stable/jenkins-ci.org.key

+It is also possible stop the repo file being added by setting  `jenkins_repo_url = ''`.
+This is useful if, for example, you sign your own packages or run internal package management (e.g. Spacewalk).

     jenkins_java_options: "-Djenkins.install.runSetupWizard=false"

-It is also possible stop the repo file being added by setting jenkins_repo_url = ''.
-This is useful if you signing your own packages or running internal package management - such as Spacewalk.

 Extra Java options for the Jenkins launch command configured in the init file can be set with the var `jenkins_java_options`.
 By default the option to disable the Jenkins 2.0 setup wizard is added.